 - Closca Water app started in June 2019, and lists >200.000 refill stations worldwide.
 The app works with a reward system, you collect points when refilling.
 Download Closca here.

 - mymizu was launched in September 2019.
 The app now displays almost 200.000 refill stations around the world.
 Download mymizu here.

 Who is responsible for the water fountains?
 How are they maintained?
 Who decides where to place new fountains?
 This really differs per country.
 We can only speak for the Netherlands.
 Here, drinking water is supplied by ten different public water system companies.
 These companies facilitate and maintain our public drinking fountains.
 For example Waternet provides the water fountains in the Amsterdam region, Evides in Rotterdam, etc. Sometimes this is done in collaboration with organisations like Join the Pipe.

-Public water fountains in general are safe but they seem to suffer from an image problem.
+Public water fountains are in general safe but they seem to suffer from an image problem.
 We think this is unfair.
 Just make sure to double check in areas where tap water is non-potable.
-To prevent bacteria/virusus from spreading, you can use some clothing when pressing the button.
+To prevent bacteria/viruses from spreading, you can use some clothing when pressing the button.